 Whether by circumstance or good land management, the falls seemed to sit in a very good drainage where most of its catchment remained uncleared and intact.
 And we wound up with a quality experience as you can see in this photo.

-Oh and by the way, the waterfall also exhibited power, height, and the precipitous gorge scenery to earn a place on this list.
+Oh and by the way, the waterfall also exhibited power, height, and the precipitous gorge scenery to earn a place on this list of the best Australia Waterfalls.

 This curtain-like multi-tiered waterfall might claim the title of the most popular in the state of Tasmania.